tverlaan/exometer_zabbix/README.md

 ## Usage

 The zabbix hostname is taken from the configuration.
-Each metric will be send as if it belongs to that host.
+Each metric will be sent as if it belongs to that host.

 Metrics in exometer are noted by a list of atoms.
 Each metric has one or more datapoints.
 Zabbix keys are generated using the metric name and each individual datapoint.
 Eg. `[:erlang, :memory]` with datapoints `[:atom, :total]` becomes `erlang.memory.atom` and `erlang.memory.total`.